 RateSetter, like its main competitor Zopa, aims to make peer-to-peer investing as simple as possible.

-The site automatically allocates your money to borrowers and aims to cover any late repayments automatically and seamlessly through a compensation fund.
+The site automatically allocates your money both people and businesses looking to borrow, and aims to cover any late repayments automatically and seamlessly through a compensation fund.

 - Minimum amount you can borrow: £500